Short-Term Rental License

 The City is accepting applications online at the following link:

-- If you are having trouble using the online application, please contact the City's Program Administrator at: nsaric@cityofevanston.org.
+- If you are having trouble using the online application, please contact the City's Licensing Administrator at: nsaric@cityofevanston.org.

 - Please have the following documents ready to submit with your application: